-The presentation of these symptoms is enough to warrant an appointment with an orthopaedic specialist, as an unstable kneecap can lead to more serious injuries.
+The presentation of these symptoms is enough to warrant an appointment with an Orthopedic specialist, as an unstable kneecap can lead to more serious injuries.

-An orthopaedic specialist uses a medical history, physical examination, and medical imaging studies (x-rays and MRIs) to diagnose an unstable knee cap.
+An Orthopedic specialist uses a medical history, physical examination, and medical imaging studies (x-rays and MRIs) to diagnose an unstable knee cap.

 Nonsurgical treatment of an unstable kneecap is geared towards managing symptoms, improving stability, and preventing a dislocation.
 Anti-inflammatories may be taken to decrease pain, a brace may be worn to stabilize and protect the knee, and exercises can be done to ensure the knee muscles and ligaments are strong.

 If an unstable kneecap dislocates, it may go back into place on its own.
 If it does not, a reduction may need to be performed.
 A physician should always be the one to perform a reduction.